Whiskey Sour

 Tips

-More whiskey cocktails
+More whiskey and sour cocktails

 A whisky sour cocktail in a coupe glass garnished with an orange slice and a cherry on a skewer.
 The drink has a frothy top and is set on a marble coaster against a light brick wall background.